Topics Map > Student Hourly Hire > Student Hourly FAQs

 How many hours can my student work?

-- Student employees may not work over 25 hours a week during the Academic school year but may work up to 40 hours a week during breaks and the Summer semester.
+- Student employees may not work over 25 hours a week during the Academic school year but may work up to 40 hours a week during breaks and the Summer semester (cumulative among all UW System appointments).

-- All Student Hourly employees who are working for a time period that is longer than 89 consecutive days must average below 30 hours per week .
+- All Student Hourly employees who are working for a time period that is longer than 89 consecutive days must average below 30 hours per week (cumulative among all UW System appointments .
 A Student Hourly employee working for a time period that is under 90 days may work 40 hours per week only during the summer semester without any Affordable Care Act (ACA) infraction.

 - Keep in mind that students are non-exempt from FLSA regulations, meaning that they are subject to overtime compensation.